Baby Nap Basics for All Ages: Your Daytime Sleep Questions Answered

 Many parents wonder what a ‘typical’ schedule looks like for their child.
 The truth is that every baby is different, but there are some baby nap basics that work for most children six months and older.
 If you have a younger child, I would encourage you to follow their natural sleepy-time cues for naps and nighttime sleep, and I will write about newborn sleep in a different article.

-I’ve already written about the recommended hours of sleep for your baby, so I thought I would revisit the topic of schedules, specifically about naps.
 The goal of napping is to allow your baby to complete a sleep cycle and get refreshing sleep, which means that the absolute minimum time for a nap is 45 minutes.
 Anything less and you’re looking at a “disaster nap.”
+Learn:

-In order to encourage a healthy nap and nighttime schedule, six months is the perfect time to start employing my ‘drowsy but awake’ practice, and put your baby to sleep in their crib awake and aware they are being put down.
+In order to encourage a healthy nap and nighttime schedule, six months is the perfect time to start employing the “drowsy but awake” practice, and put your baby to sleep in their crib awake and aware they are being put down.
 Doing so will begin to teach your baby to put herself to sleep without the need of a sleep crutch such as a bottle, nursing, or rocking.

 Watch for Sleepy Cues at Nap Time

 When you are nap coaching, it’s important to watch your baby closely for sleep cues while you are helping him learn to fall asleep on his own.
 Some examples of sleep cues are: